-However, a little over 20 years ago, when Iomega introduced the original 100MB Zip disk, that was staggeringly huge for a removable disk.
+However, a little over 20 years ago, Iomega introduced the original 100MB Zip disk, which was staggeringly huge for a removable disk.
 The wildly more common 3.5-inch floppies held 1.4MB.
 For context, the entry-level PowerBook 150, introduced in the same year, had a 120MB hard disk, and the base configurations of even 1994’s server Macs came with hard disks that were only five times the capacity of the Zip disk.

 Best iPad cases and covers Here’s our pick of the best new iPad cases and covers for the iPad Air,